jack126guy/essentialgit/essential git.md

 Note: If you're working with a repository over a network, you may need some sort of authentication, perhaps a password or SSH.
 This authentication is beyond the scope of this guide.

 The first step in working with remotes is to "add" it to your repository.
 This means creating a record of the URL or path, as well as a name.
-The name should be descriptive of its source, such as "company", "sourceforge", or "github".
+The name should be descriptive of its source, such as `company`, `sourceforge`, or `github`.
 (SourceForge and GitHub are popular hosting sites for Git repositories.)

 (If you cloned from a repository, Git already added a remote called `origin`, which refers to the repository from which you cloned.
 Git also already did a lot of the setup, which will be noted in each subsection.)